-Contact us to get Calum Chace's fees and availabilty for you next event
+Contact us to get Calum Chace's fees and availability for your next event

 One of our consultants will get back to you soon